MalithaRathnayake/BookManagement.WebApi/README.md

 5.Swagger Api documentation provided for Api Testing.

-6.Entityframework Core Inmemory DB is used in this project.
+6.Entityframework Core in-memory DB is used in this project.

 7.Default .net Dependency Injection is used in this project.